maliaistrying/diary-angular/README.md

 git push origin feature/your-feature-name
 Open a pull request on GitHub.
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSE file for details

-Contact
-Author: Maleeha Farooqui

-GitHub: @maliaistrying
-Email: YourEmail@example.com